-- A) Legislative Council Members shall make reconnecting with the students they serve a priority during the course of the entire year. - 1) All representatives shall table three (3) days per quarter in front of the Ucen during a school day for one (1) hour. - 2) Representatives shall be responsible for receiving feedback from students and for raising awareness for the Association through a student feedback and suggestion process.
+- A) Legislative Council Members shall make reconnecting with the students they serve a priority during the course of the entire year. - 1) All representatives shall table three (3) hours per quarter at the Arbor or UCen by signing in at the AS Main Front Desk and checking out the Legislative Council banner and sign. - 2) The Legislative Council shall collectively table during the Committee on Committees Annual BCC Fair. - 3) Representatives shall be responsible for receiving feedback from students and for raising awareness for the Association through a student feedback and suggestion process.